hsp-iit/roft/README.md

     bash evaluation/run_paper_evaluation
     ```
 1. Visualize the results:
-    The results on the FastYCB dataset (Table I, II, IV and Figure 3) can be found in `/home/user/roft/evaluation_output`:
+    The results on the Fast-YCB dataset (Table I, II, IV and Figure 3) can be found in `/home/user/roft/evaluation_output`:
     - `tableI.pdf`
     - `tableII.pdf`
     - `tableIV.pdf`